raysant/stm32-instrument-synthesis/README.md

 <!--- *************************************************************************************************** --->

 ## How it works
 The audio data is stored in a ping-pong buffer so that one half of the buffer can be processed by the CPU while the DMA controller transfers data from the other half to the audio codec.
-The CPU calculates the audio data using the instrument model, then processes the USB-MIDI messages to see if a new note should be played.
+The CPU calculates the audio data using the instrument model and then processes the USB-MIDI messages to see if a new note should be played.
 Once the CPU and the DMA controller complete their tasks, they switch buffer sections.

-The number of individual audio samples in the buffer, `AUDIO_BUFFER_SIZE`, should be the smallest power of 2 >= twice the largest delay for the instrument model.
-To play the lowest note on a MIDI keyboard, the longest delay needed (with the Karplus-Strong model) is 1603, therefore `AUDIO_BUFFER_SIZE` should be `4096`.
-For stereo audio, `AUDIO_CHANNELS` is set to `2` so that each audio sample can be repeated.
+To simplify some calculations, `AUDIO_BUFFER_SIZE` should be the smallest power of 2 that is greater than or equal to twice the largest delay for the instrument model.
+The Karplus-Strong model would need, at most, a delay of 1603 for the lowest playable note on any MIDI keyboard.
+For this demo, `AUDIO_BUFFER_SIZE` is set to `4096` and `AUDIO_CHANNELS` is set to `2` to indicate that each sample should be repeated to produce stereo audio.

 ```c
 static int16_t audio_buffer[AUDIO_CHANNELS * AUDIO_BUFFER_SIZE];